-My name is Chris Klug and I'm currently working as a senior software developer for a Swedish company called Novatrox.
+My name is Chris Klug and I'm currently working as a ninja/developer badass-as-a-service for a Swedish company called Active Solution.

 I started working as a web developer in the beginning of 2000 and over the years, I have worked as a developer and a designer, as well as a Microsoft trainer.
 I have been involved in a multitude of different projects in different areas, including areas as wide apart as on-line sports betting systems and professional sail racing.

 A couple of years ago I changed direction and started working as a technical trainer, a change that started out with me working as a Microsoft Certified Trainer for a CPLS in Stockholm.
 After about a year, I switched employer and started working as a technical trainer for a Swedish company called EPiServer.
 Working for EPiServer, I taught developers in Sweden, as well as around the world, how to develop for EPiServer, which is a CMS system built on the .NET framework.